gitzain/documatic/README.md

 # Documatic
 Documatic automatically generates beautiful user documentation from markdown files in your repository.

+This repo is me playing with various projects that enable creation of documentation automatically.

 ## Table of content
 - [Motivation](#motivation)
 - [Screenshots](#screenshots)